JonasFano/Car-racing-PPO-DDPG/README.md

   - statistical_test.m
     - For performing the Mann Whitney-U test to compare the test run results
   - test.py
-    - Run this for testing a model (remember changing the model_name and render_mode in config.py)
+    - Run this for testing a model (remember to change the model_name and render_mode in config.py)
   - train.py
-    - Run this for training a model (remember changing the model_name, render_mode and csv_log_file in config.py)
+    - Run this for training a model (remember to change the model_name, render_mode and csv_log_file in config.py)
   - visu.py
     - Run this for visualizing the training results saved in Training/Logs